-Shopping in the US can be an adventure – you never know what deals you’ll score, and that’s just half the fun!
+Shopping in the US can be an adventure – you never know what deals you’ll score, and that’s half the fun!
 But while waiting in line at the border, you’ve likely asked yourself, “How much can I bring back to Canada?” or “What can I bring back to Canada?”… I have too!

 As Canadian residents, we’re eligible for personal exemptions when returning to Canada.
 What’s a personal exemption, you ask?
 It’s the dollar value of goods that you can bring back to Canada without paying regular duty and taxes, which varies based on your trip length.

 |Duty-Free Limits for Canadians|

 |<24 hrs||$0, no personal exemptions|

 Know what you can bring back across the border to Canada*